 Memphis-Style Coleslaw hits the most important notes when it comes to taste and texture slightly tart, sweet, creamy, oh so crunchy—there’s so much to love when it comes to Memphis-Style Coleslaw.
 Made with pure Southern-Style love; combining crunchy cabbage, green pepper, crisp carrots, and red onion with a delightfully sweet creamy homemade sauce

 Have you ever been to a Memphis Bbq joint?
-If not Y’all, you’re totally missing out on some of the best Southern-Style Slaw in the South.
-Just picture yourself cozied up to some delicious tender Bbq and a nice creamy side of Memphis-Style Coleslaw.
+If not Y’all, you’re missing out on some of the best Southern-Style Slaw in the South.
+Just picture yourself cozied up to some delicious tender Bbq and a beautiful creamy side of Memphis-Style Coleslaw.
 It sounds perfect on a warm summer day.
 Can you almost taste it, can’t you?

 Living near Memphis is sometimes called a Blessing and a Curse.
 You have no idea the amount of trouble a person can get into with the aroma of Southern food wafting through the air.
 I have to tell you my addiction for Pulled Pork Sandwiches topped with Memphis-Style Coleslaw gets feed often.
 But what’s a person to do if they aren’t located near Memphis?
 That’s why I am sharing this recipe with Y’all today so you can enjoy a bit of Southern yumminess too.

 Two cups mayonnaise